 2. Funding, management and allocation by value stream

 Value streams are becoming increasingly important to businesses today.
 They represent the sequence of activities that connect strategies and objectives with fully implemented solutions, delivering customer and business value in the process.
-LPM elevates the funding of work to this value stream level, aligning investments with returns – as it should be.
+LPM elevates strategy and investment funding to this value stream level, aligning investments with returns – as it should be.

 Top-down planning must be supported by top-down budgeting, estimating and funding, and then effective cost management must be applied, allowing for the monitoring of planned, forecast and actual spend.
 Analysis of those numbers can then drive adjustments and re-allocation as needed.